STDs & STIs: What are they?

 (Sexually Transmitted Diseases/Infections)

-- Chlamydia: Caused by the bacterium Chlamydia trachomatis that often it doesn’t have signs or symptoms.
+- CHLAMYDIA: Caused by the bacterium Chlamydia trachomatis and often doesn’t have signs or symptoms.
 It can cause permanent and lasting damage to a woman’s reproductive organs.
-Damage done is often discovered years later when the infected woman try to become pregnant and are unable to.
+Damage done is often discovered years later when the infected woman tries to become pregnant and is unable to.
 Can affect men or women and spreads through body fluids during vaginal, anal or oral sex.
 Can be found in the throats of those who have had oral sex with an infected partner.
+Both partners must be treated at the same time to prevent passing the infection back and forth, and both partners need to abstain from unprotected intercourse until the infection is gone.
+Possible consequences: Increased risk for infection of other STDs including HIV.
+In women, Chlamydia can lead to pelvic inflammatory disease (PID) which can lead to infertility and tubal ectopic pregnancies.
+Babies born to infected women can develop eye or lung infections, and infected men uncommonly develop pain and swelling in the testicles.
 For CDC pdf fact sheet CLICK HERE.

-- Human Papilloma Virus (HPV) is the most common sexually transmitted infection.
-According to the CDC, approx. 79 million Americans are infected mostly in their late teens and early 20s.There are multiple types of HPVs, some can cause cervical, vulvar, vaginal, penile or anal cancers.
-For documentation CLICK HERE Others can cause genital warts.
+- HUMAN PAPILLOMA VIRUS (HPV) or genital warts.
+Is the most common sexually transmitted infection.
+Transmitted through unprotected vaginal, oral, or/and anal sex, can also be passed on from skin to skin contact.
+According to the CDC, approx. 79 million Americans are infected mostly in their late teens and early 20s.There are multiple types of HPVs, some can cause cervical, vulvar, vaginal, penile or anal cancers (Small bumps in and around the genitals).
+For documentation CLICK HERE .
 There is no way to know which people who have HPV will develop cancer or other health problems.
+There is no cure for the virus itself, but warts can be treated through topical medicines or methods to remove or freeze them.
+Even with such treatments, the virus may still be present and can cause recurrences.
+It is not known how long a person remains contagious after warts are treated.
 People with weak immune systems may be less able to fight off the HPV.
 For further info please CLICK HERE.

-- Syphilis is a systemic disease cause by the Treponema palladium bacterium and often refered to as “The Great Imitator” because its symptoms are sometimes very similar to the symptoms of other diseases.
+- SYPHILIS is a systemic disease cause by the Treponema palladium bacterium and often refered to as “The Great Imitator” because its symptoms are sometimes very similar to the symptoms of other diseases.
+About 37,000 new cases each year.
 Contracted through the ulcer or chancre at the infection site.
+Syphilis in women can seriously harm a developing fetus during pregnancy.
 It occurs in three stages: CLICK HERE.

 2. Secondary syphilis (manifestations that include, but not limited to, skin rash, mucous membrane lesions, and lymph node disease),